bodrick/awesome/README.md

 *   [smallstep/certificates](https://github.com/smallstep/certificates) - 🛡️ A private certificate authority (X.509 & SSH) & ACME server for secure automated certificate management, so you can use TLS everywhere & SSO for SSH.
 *   [ndbeals/winssh-pageant](https://github.com/ndbeals/winssh-pageant) - Bridge to Windows OpenSSH agent from Pageant.
 This means the openssh agent has the keys and this proxies pageant requests to it.
 *   [restic/restic](https://github.com/restic/restic) - Fast, secure, efficient backup program
 *   [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source alternative to OpenAI, Claude and others.
 Self-hosted and local-first.
 Drop-in replacement for OpenAI,  running on consumer-grade hardware.
 No GPU required.
-Runs gguf, transformers, diffusers and many more models architectures.
-Features: Generate Text, Audio, Video, Images, Voice Cloning, Distributed, P2P inference
+Runs gguf, transformers, diffusers and many more.
+Features: Generate Text, Audio, Video, Images, Voice Cloning, Distributed, P2P and decentralized inference
 *   [asdf-vm/asdf](https://github.com/asdf-vm/asdf) - Extendable version manager with support for Ruby, Node.js, Elixir, Erlang & more
 *   [seachicken/gh-poi](https://github.com/seachicken/gh-poi) - ✨ Safely clean up your local branches
 *   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language 🚀